Matir/wrongbaud.github.io/_posts/2019-08-19-hightec-tricore-linux-ghidra.md

 ### Building / Installing GHIDRA

-In case you've not installed it yet, pull down the latest version of GHIDRA from: https://github.com/NationalSecurityAgency/ghidra
+In case you've not installed it yet, pull down the latest version of GHIDRA from: [github](https://github.com/NationalSecurityAgency/ghidra)

 Since we are targeting a Tricore processor, you will need to build the latest version of GHIDRA yourself,but [dukebarman](https://github.com/dukebarman) has made a very useful docker container for doing so!

 You can use the following docker container to build the latest version of GHIDRA: https://github.com/dukebarman/ghidra-builder

-I have fork here as well, which addresses and error I ran into when trying to build GHIDRA the first time: https://github.com/wrongbaud/ghidra-builder
+I have fork [here](https://github.com/wrongbaud/ghidra-builder) as well, which addresses and error I ran into when trying to build GHIDRA the first time

 To build GHIDRA using dukebarman's docker container do the following (this is also in the README):